After much delay, I comment on a series of Edgar Poe’s short stories, the majority from the anthology Tales of Mystery and Imagination.

 The Tell-Tale Heart.
 Yet another first-person confession of a madman.
 Poe indeed had a flair for the perverse.

 Ligeia.
-A longer one, for a part of which I felt hopelessly lost in the rhetoric.
-It much deserves another read.
-Ligeia leverages aspects of the Gothic (not entirely unlike the House of Usher) and adds a touch of magic realism to surge over a century later, characteristic of Cortazar, Allende, Marquez and the likes.
+A longer and fairly challenging narrative.
+Leverages aspects of the Gothic (not entirely unlike the House of Usher), with a hint of magic realism to surge over a century later, characteristic of Cortazar, Allende, Marquez and the likes.

 William Wilson.
-A Doppelgänger novella reminiscent in spirit (although not writing style) to Dostoevsky’s the Double, the latter published not long after.
+A Doppelgänger novella reminiscent in spirit (although not in style) to Dostoevsky’s Double, the latter published not long after.

 Questions, comments?
 Connect.